Book name : ”SMP Concept-based 3D Constitutive Models for Geomaterials”

 - Conclusions

-- An elastoplastic model for Ko-consolidated soils
+- An elastoplastic model for K0-consolidated soils

 - Introduction